netsells/interface-binder/README.md

 ```

-Which is implemented by the following concrete class
+Which is implemented by the following concrete class:

 ```php
 namespace App\Features\CodeVerifier;